 So, for whatever reason, anesthesia and dermatology use independent contractor agreements much more liberally than any other position.
-Now, if you work for a hospital or hospital network, you’re always going to be an employee.
+Now, you’ll always be an employee if you work for a hospital or hospital network.
 You’re not going to work as an independent contractor.
-The only time you’d work as an independent contractor, or a better way of saying that is the organizations that offer these, are usually smaller physician-owned groups, between two to eight physicians.
+The only time you’d work as an independent contractor, or a better way of saying that is the organizations that offer these are usually smaller physician-owned groups, between two to eight physicians.
 And in that scenario, they may offer it.

 Do you want the security of having all those benefits?

 First, the flexibility of being an independent contractor where you can get in and out of the contract, meaning the notice requirement to get out of it will be less.
 You can work for multiple organizations simultaneously.
 Now, one other consideration is restrictive covenants.
 So, non-compete, non-solicit.
 Almost any employment contract for a physician will have a non-competition clause if you’re not in a state where they’re prohibited.

 There are four or five states where non-competes are entirely prohibited, just illegal.
 However, most states do allow non-competition clauses.